rasaSystemComplexity/rasaSystemComplexity.github.io/index.md

 that has been widely adopted by various companies around the world.
 Our goal is to characterize the complexity of such a largescale ML-enabled system and to understand the impact of the complexity on testing.
-Our study reveals practical implications for software engineering for ML-enabled systems.Our datas are available at [here](https://zenodo.org/record/7844906#.ZD-w985ByUk)
+Our study reveals practical implications for software engineering for ML-enabled systems.Our data are available at [here](https://zenodo.org/record/7844906#.ZD-w985ByUk).
 ## RQ1: System Complexity Analysis
 RQ1 is **how ML componentsare adopted across the modules in Rasa?**
 It aims to identify ML components in Rasa and broadly view them from the perspective of dependent libraries and ML models.